CompArchFA17/Lab1/WRITEUP.md

 We were pretty confident that our design would function largely identically to the exhaustively-tested four-bit case, with the exception of timing.
 We formulated the worst-case delay that we could come up with, along with a handful of other interesting cases to validate the functionality of all bit slices.

-Exhaustively testing all boolean logic blocks.
+Testing all boolean logic blocks.
 Each bit slice produces entirely independent output for these operations, so these serve as exhaustive tests.

 ```